heinhtt/Sales-Data-Warehouse-Project/README.md

 # ETL Pipeline for Retail Analytics: From Raw Data to a Centralized Data Warehouse

 This project showcases a complete data warehousing and analytics solution, including building a PostgreSQL data warehouse and generating insights from integrated data sources.
-Intended as a data engineering and analytics project, it highlights for e-commerce and retail industry.
+Developing reliable and repeatable ETL pipelines, it highlights for e-commerce and retail industry.

 ---
 ## 🏗️ Data Architecture